JoshuaViera/JoshuaViera/README.md

 # Hey, I'm Josh 👋

 **Full-stack engineer, creative technologist, and AI-native builder.
-I work across web, iOS, and AI tooling — and I think in products, not just code.
-Whether it's a security CTF for 150 CUNY students, an ed-tech platform for kids, or a housing navigation suite for New Yorkers experiencing homelessness — I build things that solve real problems with clean code, sharp UI, and a bias toward shipping.
+I work across web, iOS, and AI tooling.
+I think in products, not just code.
+Whether it's a security CTF for 150 CUNY students, an ed-tech platform for kids, or a housing navigation suite for New Yorkers experiencing homelessness, I build things that solve real problems with clean code, sharp UI, and a bias toward shipping.
 Based in New York City.**

 ---

 ## 🧠 What I Bring That Most Devs Don't

 Most engineers write code.
 I build products.
 With a background that spans iOS, full-stack web, and AI tooling — plus experience as an instructor and volunteer at Pursuit teaching Git workshops — I think about the whole picture: who's using this, why it matters, and how to make it click.
-I call my approach "vibe coding" — intentional, creative, and grounded in real outcomes.
+My approach is intentional, creative, and grounded in real outcomes.

 That lens shapes everything I build.